tianyizheng/tianyizheng.github.io/about.md

 <p>
   I graduated with highest honor with a concentration in robotics and automation in May, 2017.
   In addition to my major area of study, I devoted my time in studying control theory, mechatronics and computer science.
-  I also conducted undergraduate research in applying control algorithm to BioMechanic instruments and worked as an intern for a startup company prototyping a novel water-saving tap
+  I also conducted undergraduate research in creating control algorithm to BioMechanic instruments and worked as an intern for a startup company prototyping a novel water-saving tap
 </p>

-### Experience
+<h2 class="section-title"><i class="fa fa-briefcase"></i>Experiences</h2>

-#### Lead mechanical Intern
+#### Lead Mechanical Intern

+<h4><a href="http://www.mymuyu.com">Muyu Technology</a>, Beijing</h4>

 <p>
  Muyu technology is a startup company developing novel water-saving tap systems.
   My main project was to design, develop and prototyp a vibration and noise reduction solution for a small air pump in Solidworks while ensuring compactness, manufacturability and improving its heat transfer efficiency.
-As the project lead, I worked with three other interns, delegated tasks, managed BOM and developed a lowcost bakelite housing that secures the pump and reduces noise by 15 dB.
+As the project lead, I worked with three other interns, delegated tasks, managed BOM and developed a lowcost bakelite module that secures the pump and reduces noise by 15 dB.
+Our module was later submitted for a patent application.
 I also worked closely with the electronics engineers, product designer and the fluid engineer to optimize the size of the fluid module by 50% and ensure correct dimensional requirements.
   <br> <br>